Primetalk/parsers-tutorial/LOG.md

 # Sequence of changes to the project in a reverse chronological order

+### 4. Parse arithmetic expressions

+Parsers produce some value.
+Usually for representing complex values an algebraic data type is used.
+In parser's terms it's often called AST - abstract syntax tree.
+It represents the model of what we parse and what is encoded in the parsed string.

+Let's model arithmetic expressions.
+(See `arithmeticExpression.scala`.)
+In our simple model an arithmetic expression is either a number, or an operation over two other expressions.
+(We don't support unary +/- for simplicity.)

+Let's start with a parser that can parse a number.

+    CharIn('0'to'9').rep(1).!

+This reads as any digit repeated at least once.
+Exclamation point means that we want to preserve the value for further processing.
+This further processing typically involves some conversion to user-defined data structure.
+For instance,
+AST:

+    .map(_.toInt).map(Number)

+The next thing is the ability to parse expressions in parentheses:

+    "(" ~/ addSub ~ ")"

+Here `addSub` is another parser (yet to be defined) that will parse sums and subtractions.
+We can directly sum expressions that might contain multiplication or division:

+    val addSub: P[Int] = P( divMul ~ (CharIn("+-").! ~/ divMul).rep ).map(eval)

+Similarly, we can directly mupltiply factors that are either numbers or expressions in parentheses:

+    val factor: P[ArithmeticExpression] = P( number | parens )
+    val divMul: P[ArithmeticExpression] = P( factor ~ (CharIn("*/").! ~/ factor).rep ).map(eval)

+And finally, in order to enforce parser to parse the whole string, and not just laziliy parse the first small expression, we request that the parser succeeds only when end-of-line is encountered:

+    val expr  : P[ArithmeticExpression] = P( addSub ~ End )

+That's a complete parser.
+(In `arithmetic.scala` a function `eval` is provided to evaluate the constructed/parsed `ArithmeticExpression`.)

 ### 3. Introduce Parsers

 Parsers are functions that convert strings to some meaningful data.
 For example, we could use `Int.parse`